 You have come to the right place.

-This article deep dives into one of the most dominant men available on record and tells you exactly what makes him the most feared, respected and revered man around.
+This article deep dives into one of the most dominant men on record and tells you exactly what makes him the most feared, respected and revered man in the room.

-If you want to see more general examples, look into:
+If you want to see more examples, look into:

 - 2. Cut People Off (With a Gesture)

 #1.
 Slow Moves

 Slow moves are a cornerstone of dominant men.